github/training-utils/README.md

 ## Other Useful Apps

-When training, we use lots of other app.
+When training, we use lots of other apps.
 Here are some of our favorites:
 - [Caffeine](https://itunes.apple.com/us/app/caffeine/id411246225)
 - [Mouseposé](https://itunes.apple.com/app/mousepose/id405904955?mt=12)
 - [ScreenFlow](http://www.telestream.net/screenflow/overview.htm) for recording screen casts